thephpleague/csv/bom.md

 ### getInputBOM()

-This method will detect if a `BOM` character is present in your CSV content.
-The method returns the detected `BOM` or `null`.
+This method will detect and return the `BOM` character used in your CSV if any.

 ~~~php